New to Lanternfish:

 Simple writing sheet that describes trick-or-treating.
 It goes well with the reading packets below.

-Halloween Reading Selection (Young Learners)
+Halloween Reading Selections (Young Learners)

 Halloween Reading Puzzle Packets